MamidiRohit/Project2/Project2/README.md

 **Key Features of the Model**
 **Gradient-Based Optimization:** Minimizes the loss function iteratively by learning from gradients of residuals (errors).
+**Custom Implementation:** Built entirely from scratch without relying on high-level libraries.
 **Flexible Use Cases:** Handles both classification and regression tasks effectively.
 **Automatic Preprocessing:** Includes mechanisms to handle missing values, encode categorical variables, and standardize numerical features for better model performance.
+**Resilient to Edge Cases:** Tested on pathological datasets for robustness.

 #### When Should It Be Used?
 The GBM model is highly versatile and should be used in scenarios such as: